rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>Ft.
 Monroe [Gunnery?]</CITE>
 >Note on title: <CITE>Last word of the title is illegible, the conjecture is based on image content.</CITE>

-**ALT note: This is used in a 520 on a record describing a print: [catalog record from Lewis Walpole Library](https://orbis.library.yale.edu/vwebv/holdingsInfo?bibId=12766063 "catalog record").
-It's a good example, but I'm not quite sure how to frame the comment vis-a-vis RDA -- what element would something like this go in?
-Elizabeth noted that we mapped the 520 to [Summarization of content](/DCRMR/other-notes/Summarization-of-content/) -- the Comment could be "Note on the text in an image in Summarization of content." )**

->Example:
-><CITE>The reverse, comprising the right half of the design, has the text "Soldi cinqe" at center and the mostly missing or illegible text "[PRO?]
-BON [PVBLICO?]
-R[O?]
-[CE?]" along the edge.</CITE>
->(*Comment*: Note on the text in an image.)

 ### 0.5.63 Lacunae in imperfect copies